codepogo/shipscope/README.md

 * If a build is running, you see a little spinny thing.
 That never gets boring.
 * If a build has completed, you can restart it and get that spinny thing going again!

-Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/shipscope/jdedmgopefelimgjceagffkeeiknclhh?hl=en)
+Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/shipscope/jdedmgopefelimgjceagffkeeiknclhh?hl=en).
+Please leave reviews and suggestions in the store.

+---

+## Development

 ### Codeship Build Status
 [![Codeship Status for codepogo/shipscope](https://codeship.io/projects/65d07f70-1760-0132-b253-1a9c2abd41b7/status) ](https://codeship.io/projects/34082)

 ### Features/Bugs
 [![Stories in Ready](https://badge.waffle.io/codepogo/shipscope.png?label=ready&title=Ready)](https://waffle.io/codepogo/shipscope)

-## Development

 ### Prerequisites